sedostheatre/sedos.co.uk/input/events/musical-in-a-weekend-the-pirates-of-penzance-with-a-difference.md

 venue: Rehearsal venue TBC, performance at the Bridewell Theatre
 ticket-prices: "Free to participate or watch, but places and tickets must be booked. "
 ---
+**Unfortunately, due to availability issues, we have had to postpone our Musical in a Weekend: The Pirates of Penzance.
+Thank you to everyone who signed up.
+We intend to reschedule the event for some time in 2022 and look forward to a full singalong then.
+All the other Sedos Festival events are taking place as planned and we look forward to seeing you at the Bridewell soon.**

+\
 **About Musical in a Weekend**

 The main aim of this weekend is to have fun!
 It’s a chance to pack all the highs of doing a show into a 48-hour period and to give an opportunity to perform to people who might not usually be able to commit to a rehearsal period due to other commitments.
 After  a couple of days of rehearsal, there will be a relaxed performance, in the style of a rehearsed reading.